 Organisations subject to the UK MSA are requested but not obliged to report on the effectiveness of their actions to prevent modern slavery.
 The UK government guidance specifically points out the usefulness of using key performance indicators to measure the effectiveness and progress of an organization in tackling modern slavery.

 The provision of modern slavery training to employees, suppliers and further business partners is a useful tool to raise awareness and to prevent and mitigate risks.
 For further information see our guide to modern slavery training.
 The UK and Australian Modern Slavery Acts don't mandate the disclosure of information on anti-slavery training, but do encourage it.

 The Australian MSA requires that the reporting entity disclose any consultation that it has engaged in with entities that it controls or owns.
 This requirement is designed to ensure that the actions implemented to prevent modern slavery are communicated across all related entities.
 The reporting entity can freely decide on the type and scope of consultation.
 The UK MSA does not require such information to be disclosed.

 Concluding remarks: so what is the main difference?

 With the exception of publication-specific requirements, a modern slavery statement drafted in compliance with the Australian Modern Slavery Act is also very likely to be compliant with the UK Modern Slavery Act.
-However, this does not necessarily apply vice versa and indeed a UK compliant modern slavery statement may very well fall short of meeting the requirements set out by Australia’s Modern Slavery Act.
+However, this does not necessarily apply vice versa and indeed a UK compliant modern slavery statement may fall far short of meeting the requirements set out by Australia’s Modern Slavery Act.

 £-AUD exchange calculated on 09 April, 2019